 A wedding website is a quick way to let your guests know the important details about your wedding, like where it is, and when, so that they don’t come and bug you for directions to the reception when they lose the invitation (cough, me).
 But don’t confuse informing with instructing.
-Informing means giving people all the important details they need to make an informed decision about how to approach your wedding (e.g., the grass is going to be like quicksand, so it might not be friendly for stilettos and other high heeled shoes).
+Informing means giving people all the important details they need to make an informed decision about how to approach your wedding (e.g., the grass is going to be like quicksand, so it might not be friendly for stilettos and other high-heeled shoes).
 Instructing is telling people how they should approach your wedding (e.g., we’re getting married outdoors, so no fancy shoes allowed).
 No matter how nicely you phrase it, or how helpful your intentions are, no one likes to be told what to do, especially older guests who have been going to weddings for longer than you’ve been alive.
-So consider your wedding website the one place where we support #BanBossy, and encourage helpful information instead.
+So think of your wedding website as this emoji: 💁.
+Not this one: 👮.

 - How to get to the ceremony

 - What gift to get you

 - A rough idea of what to wear

 - If it’s a cash bar